tbranyen/diffhtml/README.md

 #### Features

-- Intelligent virtual DOM diffing and patching of HTML text and elements.
+- Helps you build components using HTML and JavaScript
+- Provides a [tagged template
+  function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) to inline your markup with dynamic interpolation into your component code
+- Your markup is compiled to a *VTree* and patched efficiently to the DOM
-- Transitions API to hook into element and attribute state changes.
+- Transitions API to hook into element and attribute state changes
-- Tagged template string helper to build a VTree with dynamic content.
-- Object pooling to avoid GC thrashing and expensive uuid generation.
+- Object pooling to avoid GC thrashing and expensive childNode/attribute/uuid generation

-#### Install
+### Install

 The latest built version is available for quick download from the [master branch](https://raw.githubusercontent.com/tbranyen/diffhtml/master/dist/diffhtml.js).

+Or you can use npm:

 ``` sh
 npm install diffhtml